 Welcome to Two Leaves and a Blog!
-I’m Charity – co-founder of Terroir Tea Merchant – and I’ll be writing most of the posts with my partner Jason’s input.
-You can get to know us a little by reading the About Us page.
+I’m Charity – founder of Terroir Tea Merchant – and I’ll be writing most of the posts with input from fellow tea professionals.
+Visit Our story to learn more about us.

 The name Two Leaves and a Blog is a play on “two leaves and a bud”, which is the term used to describe the plucking standard for premium teas.
 I hope this blog will be a way of connecting with new and seasoned tea lovers and sharing what I’ve learned – and continue to learn – on my tea journey, which I call The Tao of Tea or The Path of Tea.
 Sometimes I’ll write about new teas, growing regions, tea processing, what’s happening in the tea industry, tasting tips, food pairings, teaware, recipes or wherever else the path takes me.